Ockham

 It is also an opportunity to do any other homework so you’re well-informed and ready to proceed.
 If you change your mind, you can walk away without penalty (and without having to give a reason).

 Absolutely.
-All deposits are held in trust by Ockham Residential’s lawyer until settlement (when the building is finished and titles issued).
+All deposits are held in trust by Ockham Residential’s lawyer until settlement.
 While your deposit is held within the trust account, you will receive any interest.
-Ockham cannot use the deposit funds to complete the development.

 Yes, the Manaaki apartments will have a Stratum in Freehold title, sometimes referred to as a unit title.